charleston76/b2bSimpleTemplate/README.md

 ### Scratch org configuration

-To work with Scratch orgs, we supposed that
+To work with Scratch orgs, we supposed that, you need to to the steps below:

-:
 1. [Enable Dev Hub Features in Your Org](https://help.salesforce.com/s/articleView?id=sf.sfdx_setup_enable_devhub.htm&type=5) (it could be trail, develop or even a productive one).
 1. Authorize that Devhub org (please, see the **All Organizations** under "[Authorize the organization](#authorize-the-organization) - Example to authorize set a devhubuser" section);
 1. Create your scratch org based on the project file